mattssca/assign_sample_id/README.md

 browseVignettes("AssignSampleIDs")
 ```

+## Shiny App
+For an interactive user experience, give [the shiny app](https://mattsada.shinyapps.io/shiny-app/) a go!

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.